adnanafzal565/laravel-authentication/README.md

 2. Rename the file ".env.example" to just ".env"

-3. Set your API URL in "config/config.php" variable "api_url".

-4. At root folder, run the following commands:
+3. At root folder, run the following commands:

 (You can write any name, email or password of your choice for super admin while running 5th command)